Switch Booting Commands

 show redundancy status

-The show redundancy status command displays the current status (active or standby) and the configured redundancy protocol of both supervisors, as well as summary information about the latest switchover event.
+The show redundancy status command displays the current status (active or standby) and the configured redundancy protocol of both supervisors, and summary information about the latest switchover event.

 Command Mode